 Speaking of perfect ways to start of an October 31st, lets move to this selection from the (unjustly) lesser-lauded Halloween 3, a film so damn Halloweeny, it practically out-Halloweens every other film in a series called Halloween.
 No small feat.

 By the time the inevitable Halloween III rolled around, John finally got his wish, and they produced a Halloween-themed film, completely separate from Michael Myers.
 But it seems it was just a little too little, too late.
-And needless to say, fans were not pleased.
+Needless to say, the fans were not pleased.

-A collaboration again between Carpenter and long-time musical partner Alan Howarth, this score honestly feels more Carpenter-esque (in my estimation) the one they provided for Halloween 2.
-Perhaps Howarth is more instrumental to that sound we call Carpenter’s than he’s given due credit for.
+A collaboration again between Carpenter and long-time musical partner Alan Howarth, this score honestly feels more Carpenter-esque (in my estimation) than the one they provided for Halloween 2.
+Perhaps Howarth is more instrumental to that sound we call “Carpenter’s” than he’s given due credit for.

 This is an 80’s, synth-drenched sound that just reverberates “horror.”
 And if October 31st sounds like anything, Chariots of Pumpkins might be a perfect descriptor.